Time to read: 7 min

 - Efficiency: With its early-stage emphasis on finding and resolving problems, APQP can minimize delays at subsequent and more complex stages of production.

-- Cost Reductions: APQP helps to reduce the costs associated with rework, product returns, redesigns, and warranty claims.
+- Cost Reductions: APQP helps to reduce costs associated with rework, product returns, redesigns, and warranty claims.

 - Improved Supplier Relations: APQP’s emphasis on understanding and meeting customer requirements leverages the knowledge and expertise of suppliers.

-- Better Risk Management: The risk assessment process within APQP helps companies take a proactive rather than a reactive approach to problem-solving.
+- Better Risk Management: The risk assessment process within APQP helps companies take a proactive rather than reactive approach to problem-solving.

-Enhanced Process Control: Using SPC in conjunction with APQP enables manufacturers to closely monitor and control the production process.
+- Enhanced Process Control: Using SPC in conjunction with APQP enables manufacturers to closely monitor and control the production process.

-Stage 0: Pre-Planning
+Phase 0: Pre-Planning

 APQP begins with gathering data, questioning assumptions, and applying lessons learned.
-The pre-planning stage involves collecting existing information such as customer questionnaires and identifying areas where significant changes may occur.
+The pre-planning stage involves collecting existing information, such as customer questionnaires, and identifying areas where significant changes may occur.
 This establishes the basis for a smooth transition to the planning phase.

-Stage 1: Plan and Define
+Phase 1: Plan and Define

+The goal is to ensure that a product will meet a customer’s standard for quality right from the start.
 Planning involves understanding the customer’s needs and translating them into product requirements.
-The goal is to ensure that a product will meet a customer’s standard for quality right from the start.
 This stage covers product design, reliability objectives, quality targets, the bill of material (BOM), preliminary process flow, special attributes or features, product assurance planning, and securing management support.

-Stage: Product Design and Development
+Phase 2: Product Design and Development

-Stage 3: Process Design and Development
+Phase 3: Process Design and Development

 This phase ensures the manufacturing process is well-defined, efficient, capable of meeting production demands, and manufacturable (i.e., DFM).
 Deliverables include Process Failure Mode and Effects Analysis (PFMEA), a risk management tool that helps organizations identify and evaluate potential failures in a process.

-Stage 4: Product and Process Validation
+Phase 4: Product and Process Validation

 Validating both the product and the process ensures that a manufacturer can meet all quality standards while handling the required production volume.
 MSA and SPC, two of the other five Core Tools, are used.
 PPAP is also completed during this stage.

-Stage 5: Feedback and Corrective Action
+Phase 5: Feedback and Corrective Action

 The final phase, the full-scale production launch, focuses on evaluating and improving processes.
 The company collects feedback from manufacturing, assesses any issues, and implements corrective actions.
 The goal is to reduce variation and use lessons learned to ensure ongoing quality and customer satisfaction.

-Choose Fictiv for Quality Parts
+Choose Fictiv for High-Quality Parts